^Mouth ^Briefly ~simple~ ~brevity~ ~DRY-KISS~

 Subject

-^DRY-KISS is a mode of ^Symbol ^Where we ^Make these ^Two popular acronyms ~harmonious~: Don't ^Repeat Yourself and ^Keep It ^Super ^Simple. ^As the acronyms ^Imply, we ^Need to get ^Close but not too ^Close and personal.
+^DRY-KISS is a mode of ^Symbol to ^Improve our ~talent~ for ~communication~. ^DRY-KISS is a ^Harmonious ~combination~ of ^Two popular acronyms: Don't ^Repeat Yourself and ^Keep It ^Super ^Simple. ^As the acronyms ^Imply, we ^Need to get ~close~ but not too ~close~ and personal.
 Don't ^Repeat Yourself yet ^Keep It ^Super ^Simple.

 Target